Korah, Dathan and Abiram

 15 Then Moses became very angry and said to the Lord, “Do not accept their offering.
 I have not taken so much as a donkey from them, nor have I wronged any of them.”

-22 But Moses and Aaron fell facedown and cried out, “O God, God of the spirits of all mankind, will you be angry with the entire assembly when only one man sins?”
+22 But Moses and Aaron fell facedown and cried out, “O God, the God who gives breath to all living things, will you be angry with the entire assembly when only one man sins?”

 35 And fire came out from the Lord and consumed the 250 men who were offering the incense.

 36 The Lord said to Moses,

 37 “Tell Eleazar son of Aaron, the priest, to remove the censers from the charred remains and scatter the coals some distance away, for the censers are holy—

 38 the censers of the men who sinned at the cost of their lives.
 Hammer the censers into sheets to overlay the altar, for they were presented before the Lord and have become holy.
 Let them be a sign to the Israelites.”